 The Walnut Tree Project

-Veterans from all over the United Kingdom are being treated unfairly at different capacity; this is known to veterans themselves and has been recognised by others not involved in the military.
+Veterans from all over the United Kingdom are being treated unfairly in one capacity or another; this is known to veterans themselves and has been recognised by others not involved in the military.

-This situation however has led to the uprising of charity, non government organisations that are solely and genuinely devoted to commemorating the sacrifice of the servicemen and women of the United Kingdom, working hard to stand as pillars where soldiers who didn’t fall and the families of fallen soldiers can lean on, when the system that put them there fails them.
+This situation has led to the uprising of numerous non-government funded independent organisations spread across the United Kingdom, that are solely and genuinely devoted to commemorating the sacrifice of our servicemen and women and work tirelessly to stand as pillars, where soldiers who didn’t fall and the families of fallen soldiers can lean on, when the system that put them there fails them.

-Luke Woodley established one of such organisations – the Walnut Tree Health and Wellbeing, a Community Interest Company after he succeeded in rebuilding his own life - having also suffered from Post Traumatic Stress Disorder.
+Luke Woodley established one of such organisations – The Walnut Tree Health and Wellbeing, a Community Interest Company, after he succeeded in rebuilding his own life having also been diagnosed with Post Traumatic Stress Disorder (PTSD).